Skip to main content

 For detailed information on SAP HANA storage requirements, please consult the following documents: SAP HANA TDI-Storage Requirements and SAP HANA Tailored Data Center Integration (TDI) Overview.

-In a virtualized installation, LVM can be utilized, but in a physical installation, it's recommended to avoid it to achieve optimal disk performance.
+In virtualized environments, LVM can be used, but for physical installations, it is best to avoid it to ensure optimal disk performance.

 Network